LuShenJ/PyEMILI/README.md

 ## Troubleshooting

-Any problems using the code and bugs or issues, please email <zjtu@bao.ac.cn>.
+Any problems about the code and bugs or issues, please email <zjtu@bao.ac.cn> or <fangx@nao.cas.cn>.